-Go to Server Settings just as we did above.
+- Go to Server Settings just as we did above.

-    Click ‘Delete Server’ and confirm the deletion by entering your account password in order to completely erase the server from existence.
-If you happened to enable two-factor authorization on your account, just like for account deletion, you will be required to enter in the code provided prior to server deletion.
+- Click ‘Delete Server‘ and confirm the deletion by entering your account password to erase the server from existence completely.
+If you enabled two-factor authorization on your account, just like for account deletion, you will be required to enter the code provided before deleting the server.

 You will then be prompted to press the Delete Server button one last time before it is all said and done.
-Once you have deleted your account you have 14 days to recover it.
-After that two week time, you will no longer be able to log in or recover any information from the account.
+Once you have deleted your account, you have 14 days to recover it.
+After that two-week time, you will no longer be able to log in or retrieve any information from the account.

 Once your account is gone, your username will appear as DeletedUser 0000 or something of that nature.
-People who you have messaged with in the past will continue to see your messages.
-To permanently delete all traces of your Discord account; contact Discord Support.
+People you have messaged with in the past will continue to see your messages.
+To permanently delete all traces of your Discord account, contact Discord Support.

 Frequently Asked Questions